benoj/benoj.github.io/_posts/2015-03-03-why-i-think-randomised-test-data-is-good.md

 The confused have never heard of this technique whilst the horrified have seen this technique used and have only bad things to say about it.

-I am writing this blog, to hopefully target both of these developers and explain why I think randomised test input dataDogBreed is a good thing and how it can be beneficial to the TDD  approach.
+I am writing this blog, to hopefully target both of these developers and explain why I think randomised test input is a good thing and how it can be beneficial to the TDD  approach.
 [TL;DR](#tldr)

 ##What is randomised test input data?